 - The Stoner: Back in college, he got up to it as much as anyone else in the '70s.

 - Survivor Guilt: He tells Ray the reason he is so hard on Jax is because he still feels guilty for Ronnie supposedly Dying Alone when they made the Heroic Sacrifice to close the wormhole

 - Team Dad: After Eobard Thawne is outed, Team Flash is left without a lead experienced scientist until he returns for the Season One finale.
 He continues serving in this role in the early episode of Season Two before he leaves to train Jax as the new Firestorm.

-- They Call Me Mister Tibbs: Played for Laughs.
-Stein is briefly made Captain due to Rex Tyler presuming he was due to his senior age.
+- They Call Me MISTER Tibbs!: Played for Laughs.
+Stein is briefly made Captain due to Rex Tyler presuming he was due to his senior age (and being a Caucasian male).
 When Jax calls him Grey, Stein says "That's Captain Grey to you."